warroyo/tkg-vgpu/README.md

 1. Follow steps 1-4 from the section above on creating a new cluster.

-2. Change into the TKg mgmt cluster context
+2. Change into the TKG mgmt cluster context

 3. Run the following command.
-This command will run generate the yaml to create a new cluster but by adding `ADD_POOLS=true` it will only generate the nodepool yaml and apply that to the existing cluster.
+This command will generate the yaml to create a new cluster but by adding `ADD_POOLS=true` it will only generate the nodepool yaml and apply that to the existing cluster.

 ```bash
 ADD_POOLS=true tanzu cluster create -f <workload-ckluster-yaml> --dry-run | kubectl apply -f-